spectriclabs/envappconfig/README.md

 # envappconfig

-envappconfig is intended to provide simple configuration via environment variables, in the same spirit as argparse.
+envappconfig is intended to provide simple configuration via environment variables, in the same spirit as argparse, which can be useful when developing and deploying [12-factor apps](https://12factor.net).

 Features:
 * Autogenerates usage output if an environment variable is missing
 * Default settings for missing environment variables
-* Functions that transform the environment variable string to the value you need
+* Functions that transform the environment variable string to the value type you need
 * Environment variable prefixes

 ## Basic example